What a Waste of Time...

 KILL BILL.

-ill Bill I already stated.
+All you need to know about Kill Bill I already stated.
 They are the best fan videos ever made, at the cost of a whopping 60 million dollars!
 Bravo, Quentin, Bravo.

 'The Rock' will always be 'The Rock'.